 Geospatial information is increasingly being harnessed to interconnect and integrate government functions and commercial services - making cities more livable, citizens more engaged and informed, and agricultural areas more productive.
 Traffic congestion, weather reports, air pollution, bus locations, pest monitoring, flood sensors, and electricity outage applications are all underpinned by geospatial information that can be synthesized into a seamless knowledge environment so that information can be accessed quickly by users to make informed decisions.
-For government this means streamlining operations, reducing costs and improving overall economic and social sustainability.
+For government this means streamlining operations, reducing costs, enhancing evidence-based decision-making, and improving overall economic, social, and environmental sustainability.

-This level of geospatial capability can only be achieved through cooperative governance frameworks and with strong leadership that penetrates across sectors and through all levels of government.
+This level of geospatial capability can only be achieved through cooperative governance frameworks and with strong leadership that infiltrates across sectors and through all levels of government.
 Institutions need to work together to share information and work towards common strategic priorities and goals.